-29 Building permit data for 1991-2001 supplied by Karen Kelleher, Stow Planning Coordinator.
-For 2002, source: MISER, [database online] "Residential Building Permits Issued January-November 2002," in EXCEL [ytd2002_11.xls].
+&lt;sup>28 Building permit data for 1991-2001 supplied by Karen Kelleher, Stow Planning Coordinator.
+For 2002, source: MISER, [database online] "Residential Building Permits Issued January-November 2002," in EXCEL [ytd2002\11.xls].

-Though many of the build-out studies include estimates of additional multi-family units and single-family homes, MAPC made no multi-family prediction for Stow because the Town's Zoning Bylaw allows multi-family development only by special permit.
-Consistent with the build-out methodology that was used across the Commonwealth, MAPC also made no provision for new housing units developed under Chapter 40B.
+provision for new housing units developed under Chapter 40B.
 As Stow continues to approve market-rate single-family homes on relatively generous house lots and high-end condominiums such as those on Hickory Lane and Welden Lane or in the Meeting House at Stow, the Town accrues an unmet liability for Chapter 40B units.
-Using Census 2000 as a base, Stow's low-income housing inventory is 79 units short of the 10% threshold set by Chapter 40B.
-If the Town were to build out to an additional 1,319 single-family homes with no provision for affordable housing development, the shortfall would increase to 211 units.
+Using Census 2000 as a base, Stow's low-income housing inventory is 73 units short of the 10% threshold set by Chapter 40B.
+If the Town were to build out to an additional 1,319 single-family homes with no provision for affordable housing development, the shortfall would increase to 205 units.

 To accommodate these 211 units, however, Stow may absorb as many as 844 additional homes, i.e., separate from the Town's estimated build-out under current zoning.
 Chapter 40B requires developments to include at least 25% low- and moderate-income housing units, or at least one affordable unit for every three market-rate units and can be used for both homeownership and rental developments.
-To encourage rental production, the state allows communities to count as

-Chapter 40B units all of the apartments in a comprehensive permit rental development regardless of whether the apartments rent at low-, moderate- or market-rate levels.
+To encourage rental production, the state allows communities to count as Chapter 40B units all of the apartments in a comprehensive permit rental development regardless of whether the apartments rent at low-, moderate- or market-rate levels.
 For homebuyer developments, Chapter 40B recognizes only the affordable units.
 Since the market-rate homes do not count as Chapter 40B units, they effectively expand the yearround housing base that is used to calculate a community's percentage of Chapter 40B units.
 The impact of this policy can be seen in Stow's small first-time homeownership development on Elm Ridge Road called Stow Farms: DHCD's Chapter 40B Subsidized Housing Inventory includes the seven (7) first-time homebuyer units, which are subject to an affordable housing deed restriction.
 The remaining 18 homes are classified as "total development units," not

-Chapter 40B units.30 If the development involved rentals, all 25 units would be eligible for counting in the Subsidized Housing Inventory.
+Chapter 40B units.
+If the development involved rentals, all 25 units would be eligible for counting in the Subsidized Housing Inventory.